dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 exp_bi_lstm.test(test_loader)
 ```

-The next table presents the results of the Bi-LSTM with two layers and the previous model (LSTM with one layer).
+The next table presents the results of the bi-LSTM with two layers and the previous model (LSTM with one layer).

 |   Model  | LSTM one layer | Bi-LSTM two layers |
 |:--------:|:--------------:|:------------------:|